oss-review-toolkit/ort/docs/config-file-ort-yml.md

     comment: "Packages for testing only."
 ```

-The above example excludes all of the following scopes for all projects: `testAnnotationProcessor`,`testApi`,
+The above example excludes all the following scopes for all projects: `testAnnotationProcessor`,`testApi`,
 `testCompile`, `testCompileClasspath`, `testCompileOnly`, `testImplementation`, `testRuntime`, `testRuntimeClasspath`,
 `testRuntimeOnly`.